 And you can get your favorite channels using the Winegard Rayzar Automatic Digital TV Antenna, but you can also use the satellite dish prep on the roof to install your own custom setup if you choose.

 Best Class A Diesel Motorhomes: Thor Motor Coach Tuscany 40RT

 Exterior Height: 12’9”

 The Thor Motor Coach Tuscany 40RT is the final selection on our list, but this best class A motorhome for full-time living is no slouch.

 If you’re stoked about spending time outdoors when you’re parked at a new campground, you can still enjoy protection from sun and rain under the dual, roof-mounted power patio awnings with integrated LED lighting.

 And speaking of parking at new spots, automatic leveling jacks with touchpad controls allow you to easily adjust the level of your rig before you even leave the captain’s chair.

-And if you’re really intrigued by this whole holding tank capacity comparison we’ve got going throughout this guide, you’ll want to know that this rig boasts a 91-gallon fresh water tank, a 70-gallon grey water tank, and a 51-gallon black water tank.
+And if you’re really intrigued by this whole holding tank capacity comparison we’ve got going throughout this guide, you’ll want to know that this best Class A RV boasts a 91-gallon fresh water tank, a 70-gallon grey water tank, and a 51-gallon black water tank.

-The Thor Motor Coach Tuscany 40RT is one of the few best class A brands for full-time living that actually comes with a dishwasher.
+The Thor Motor Coach Tuscany 40RT is one of the few best class A RVs for full-time living that actually comes with a dishwasher.

 The drawer-style, residential-sized unit is standard with both Tuscany floor plans.